dbavisi/xsre/design/101/readMe.md

 ---

 ## Abstract
-This document outlines the initial design draft for the xsre system, introducing key concepts such as Items, Exhibits, Keepers, Finders, Fragments, and Packets, along with processes like Slicing and Scattering.
-These components and processes collectively build the foundation for xsre system.
+This document outlines the initial design draft for the xsre system, introducing the core components such as Items, Exhibits, Keepers, Finders, Fragments, and Packets, along with the processes like Slicing and Scattering, and the key concepts like Baseline and Agnostic patterns.
+These components, processes and concepts collectively build the foundation for the xsre system.

 Refer to the [Appendix: Revisions](#appendix-revisions) for a summary of updates to this document.